-During the year ended September 30, 2018, grant and other income increased by approximately \$478,000 compared to the year ended September 30, 2017.
-The increase is due to work performed on a grant awarded in September 2017.
-CEL-SCI was awarded a Phase 2 Small Business Innovation Research (SBIR) grant in the amount of \$1.5 million from the National Institute of Arthritis Muscoskeletal and Skin Diseases, which is part of the National Institutes of Health (NIH).
-This grant will provide funding to allow CEL-SCI to advance its first LEAPS product candidate, CEL-4000, towards an Investigational New Drug (IND) application, by funding GMP manufacturing, IND enabling studies, and additional mechanism of action studies.
+During the year ended September 30, 2019, grant income decreased by approximately \$14,000 compared to the year ended September 30, 2018.
+The income relates to a Phase 2 Small Business Innovation Research (SBIR) grant in the amount of \$1.5 million received in September 2017 from the National Institute of Arthritis Muscoskeletal and Skin Diseases, which is part of the National Institutes of Health (NIH).
+This grant will provide funding to allow CEL-SCI to advance its first LEAPS product candidate, CEL-4000, towards an Investigational New Drug (IND) application, by funding IND enabling studies, and additional mechanism of action studies, among other preclinical development activities.